Special terminology used in Data Analytics

 A representation of measurements or other collected representations of something that is or has happened, such as keyboard input.
 Data is plural, technically speaking with “datum” as the singular, even though this is rarely used, and “data” is typically used also for single pieces of data.

-When some data has a recognizable value, suitable for informing someone, they can be called information.
+When some data have a recognizable value, suitable for informing someone, they can be called information.
 Data without such a value can often be combined through summarization or other calculations, or they can be counted, or used together with other data to provide the wanted informational value.
 That’s a partial goal of data analysis, with that further goal to find such pieces of information that are new or can lead to a new understanding of something, which can then be called insights.

 Data analysis